-Welcome to Children’s Week 2021.
-We are looking forward to an exciting week of happy activities celebrating our children and young people and their achievements and aspirations.
-Our thanks and admiration go out to the many organisations and individuals who have worked creatively to ensure these celebrations can go ahead despite the COVID restrictions which have brought so many changes to our world.
+Welcome to Children’s Week 2022.
+We are looking forward to an exciting week of activities celebrating the achievements and aspirations of our children and young people; increasing awareness of their needs, interests and rights; and promoting community involvement and cooperation.
+Once again, our thanks and appreciation go out to the many organisations and individuals who are planning to make this a memorable week.

 As we slowly move forward from the disruption of the past three years, it is clear that the long term social and economic effects of COVID and its challenges are significant and will impact our lives for some time to come.
 So this year’s theme for Children’s Week, taken from Article 27 of the United Nations Convention on the Rights of the Child, All Children have the right to a standard of living that supports their wellbeing and healthy development. is very relevant as many children and young people and their families struggle to achieve adequate housing, employment and education and to maintain a positive belief in the future.

 Fortunately, many dedicated people, from all ages and walks of life, continue to work tirelessly to ‘make a difference’ for our children and young people.
 Children’s Week is a wonderful opportunity to acknowledge their efforts through the provision of small grants to help run activities during the week, and the presentation of awards which give public recognition to individuals or groups for outstanding contributions to the needs, welfare and interests of children and to young people who are outstanding role models for their peers.

 Although the awards are non-competitive, a representative group is chosen to receive theirs at our Launch and Awards Ceremony, held on Universal Children’s Day.
 This inspiring (and humbling) Ceremony is a highlight of Children’s Week every year.